AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 You can create a custom role to provide authoring capabilities limited to a particular catalog.
 You can also create a role dedicated to manage reporting.
 Such roles can then be assigned to individuals who are supposed to take up these specific responsibilities.

+>[!NOTE]
+>
+>Adding a new custom role will not affect existing custom user groups or any role-based groups such as All Admins, All Authors, etc.

 Admins have the ability to create custom admin and custom author roles with tailored permissions for each role.
 Below is an overview of the permissions associated with each role:

 **Custom Author Role Permissions**